John Kander

 John Harold Kander (born March 18, 1927) is an American composer, known largely for his work in the musical theater.
 As part of the songwriting team Kander and Ebb (with lyricist Fred Ebb), Kander wrote the scores for 15 musicals, including Cabaret (1966) and Chicago (1975), both of which were later adapted into acclaimed films.
-He and Ebb also wrote the standard "New York, New York" (also known as "Theme from New York, New York").
+He and Ebb also wrote the standard "New York, New York" (officially known as "Theme from New York, New York").
+The team received numerous nominations, including eleven for Tony Awards (won four, followed by a Lifetime Achievement Award for Kander), two nominations for Academy Awards, and five for Golden Globe Awards.

 Early life

 John Kander, the second son of Harold and Bernice (Aaron) Kander, was born on March 18, 1927, in Kansas City, Missouri.
 He has stated that he grew up in a loving, middle-class Jewish family and maintained a lifelong close relationship with his older brother, Edward, who became a sales manager at a brokerage house in the city.
-John attributes his early interest in music (starting at age four) to the family's love of singing around the piano.
+Kander attributes his early interest in music (starting at age four) to the family's love of singing around the piano.
 His first composition was a Christmas carol, written during second-grade mathematics class; his teacher's encouragement led to the school choir singing it for a holiday assembly.
-He attended his first opera performances at the age of nine, when the San Carlo Opera came to Kansas City with their productions of Aida and Madama Butterfly.
+The teacher discreetly asked Kander's parents for permission to use the song, since he is Jewish.
+He attended his first opera performances at the age of nine, when the San Carlo Opera came to Kansas City with productions of Aida and Madama Butterfly.
 According to Kander, "My mother took me and we sat in the first row.
 There were these giants on the stage, and my feet were dangling over my seat.
 It was overwhelming for me, even though I could see the strings that held the beards on the Egyptian soldiers....
 My interest in telling a story through music in many ways derived from early experiences like those."

 Kander attended Westport High School before transferring to the Pembroke Country-Day School.
-During the 1940s, Kander joined the United States Merchant Marine Cadet Corps.
+During World War II, Kander joined the U.S. Merchant Marine Cadet Corps.
 After completing his training in California and sailing between San Francisco and Asia, Kander left the Corps on May 3, 1946.
-However, due to rule changes governing national service, Kander was forced to enlist in the Army Reserves in September of the same year, after having already completed one semester at the Oberlin Conservatory of Music.
-During the Korean War, Kander was ordered back into active duty, but he was forced to remain in New York City for six months of observation after a medical physical revealed scars on his lungs.
+However, due to rule changes governing national service, Kander was forced to enlist in the Army Reserves in September of the same year, after having completed one semester at the Oberlin Conservatory of Music.
+During the Korean War, Kander was ordered back into active duty, but he had to remain in New York City for six months of observation after a medical exam revealed scars on his lungs.
 He was officially discharged on July 3, 1957.

 Kander graduated with a degree in music at Oberlin College in 1951 and went on to graduate studies at Columbia University, where he was a protégé of Douglas Moore and studied composition with Jack Beeson and Otto Luening.
 He earned his master's degree from Columbia University in 1953.